-Our estimate is that the economy airfares will be around AU $2800 (including airline taxes and charges).
+Our estimate is that the economy airfares departing Australia will be between AU $2300 and $2800 (including airline taxes and charges).

 This tour is being run and led exclusively by Malcolm Fackender of Spotlight on Asia, however all arrangements will be made through Wildlife Safari Consultants.

 A deposit is required to secure booking and a cancellation penalty will apply.

 All participants are required to take out comprehensive travel insurance as a condition of the tour.
 The travel insurance should cover you for medical costs associated with hospitalisation, emergency travel and repatriation back to Australia.
 Proof of adequate insurance is required as a condition of the tour.
 It is also advisable to make relevant arrangements for your insurance to cover your luggage and camera equipment.

 If you are interested in joining this tour, please contact us for further details.

 - Kolmanskop, a ghost diamond mining town fighting a constant battle with the sand dunes of the Namib Desert.

 - The Sossusvlei, a huge clay pan, enclosed by giant sand dunes in the heart of the Namib Desert.

 - Swakopmund and the Flamingos and water birds of Walvis Bay.